-Peak wildfire season does vary by state, so where you live determines what months to be on the lookout.
-Wildfire preparedness starts with understanding your community's specific risks and the times of year that wildfires are most likely to ignite.
+Peak wildfire season varies by state, so where you live determines the months to be on the lookout.
+Wildfire preparedness starts with understanding your community's specific risks and the times of year wildfires are most likely to ignite.
 Typically, wildfires occur seasonally.
 The following locations see wildfires most often in these seasons:

 According to the Federal Emergency Management Agency (FEMA), there are three things you must consider when protecting your home from the risk of wildfires:

-- The fire resistance of your home.
-Look at the construction of your home and identify areas of vulnerability.
-Flammable roofing materials, decking materials, and single-pane windows all present fire risks.
+1. The fire resistance of your home.
+Look at the construction of your home and identify areas of vulnerability: flammable roofing, decking, and single-pane windows present fire risks.

-- The topography of your property.
+2. The topography of your property.
 While a professional inspection is the best way to determine how the topography of your property will affect fire risk, there is one risk you can spot on your own: if your home is at the top of a hill.
-Since fire spreads quicker uphill, you will need to clear a larger space of vegetation to reduce your risk of destruction.
+Since fire spreads quicker uphill, you must clear a larger vegetation space to reduce your risk of destruction.

-- The nature of the vegetation close by.
-Some vegetation burns more easily than others.
+3. The nature of the vegetation close by.
+Some vegetation burns more quickly than others.
 You want to keep more flammable vegetation, such as grass, further from the home.

-- Make sure your roof is fire-resistant, as it is especially vulnerable to fire.
-The roof is often the most vulnerable to fire.
+- Ensure your roof is fire-resistant, as it is especially vulnerable to fire.
+The roof is often the most susceptible to fire.
 If you have a cedar shake roof, you should prioritize its replacement with a more fire-resistant material as soon as possible.
 Metal and tile are the most fire-resistant options, but any Class A roof will be sufficient.

 - Ensure your deck is fire-resistant with thick materials and completely enclosed.
-Decks should be constructed with boards at least two inches thick or using materials that are fire-resistant.
-The less space you have between the deck and the ground, the better.
+Decks should be constructed with boards at least two inches wide or using fire-resistant materials.
+The less space between the deck and the ground, the better.
 Enclose any openings under the deck so embers cannot drift underneath.

 - Create a wildfire preparedness plan and walk through it with your family.
-Make a family emergency plan that walks every family member through what they need to do if a wildfire gets close to your home.
+Make a family emergency plan that walks every family member through what they must do if a wildfire gets near your home.
 This plan should include possible escape routes, meeting points, and an emergency preparedness kit with all the essentials you'll need if you must evacuate.
 Practice your plan until everyone feels comfortable with what they should do if a wildfire is imminent.